This post may contain affiliate links, which help keep this content free. (Full disclosure)

 These pan fried chicken thighs (a.k.a. pan seared chicken thighs) are an essential recipe for busy weeknights, quick healthy dinners, or anytime you have an extra pack of chicken to use!
 I’ll show you how to make chicken thighs on the stovetop super fast — they go with everything from salad to pastas.
 And best of all, pan frying chicken thighs makes the meat super juicy and flavorful with minimal ingredients.

-Like my recipe for creamy garlic chicken thighs, this pan fried version cooks meat quickly right on the stovetop — but simplifies the process even more with pantry seasonings and a quicker pan sauce.
+Like my recipes for creamy garlic chicken thighs or chicken paprika, this pan fried version cooks meat quickly right on the stovetop — but simplifies the process even more with pantry seasonings and a quicker pan sauce.

 Why You’ll Love This Pan Fried Chicken Thighs Recipe